Seabird Ecology and Conservation Internship

 Project Overview

-Shoals Marine Laboratory seeks a motivated undergraduate researcher to investigate questions of seabird ecology and conservation on the Isles of Shoals.
+Shoals Marine Laboratory seeks motivated undergraduate researchers to investigate questions of seabird ecology and conservation as part of the Isles of Shoals Seabird Ecology and Conservation Program.
 Seabirds are valuable indicators of ecosystem processes and ocean health, as they can inform us about a diversity of aspects of the marine environment upon which they rely.
 Shoals Marine Laboratory is located amidst a diverse community of nesting seabirds (including gulls, terns, wading birds and alcids), providing an ideal environment to study seabirds and their interactions with the marine environment.
 Seabird Ecology and Conservation Undergraduate Researchers work closely with Shoals Marine Laboratory and external mentors to conduct field research on a specific project.
-2023 topics include:
+2024 topics include:

 • Diet and breeding behavior of Black Guillemots